970th Airborne Air Control Squadron: Activation and operations in the Eastern Caribbean

-The 29th Bombardment Squadron was activated on 1 April 1941, at Borinquen Field, along with the 44th and 45th Bombardment Squadron as one of the original squadrons of the 40th Bombardment Group.
+The first predecessor of the squadron, the 29th Bombardment Squadron, was activated on 1 April 1941, at Borinquen Field, along with the 44th and 45th Bombardment Squadron as one of the original squadrons of the 40th Bombardment Group.
 The squadron drew its flying cadre from the 25th Bombardment Group and most of its ground personnel from the 24th Air Base Group.
 It was equipped with Douglas B-18 Bolo aircraft with a mission of defending the eastern approaches to the Panama Canal.
 It flew training missions in the Eastern Caribbean until the Japanese attack on Pearl Harbor on 7 December 1941, they began flying antisubmarine patrol missions.
 In June 1942, the 40th Group and its squadrons departed Puerto Rico for bases in Central America.
 The 29th Squadron arrived at its new station, Aguadulce Army Air Field, Panama on 16 June 1942.